 Finally, if nothing helps, delete the keyboard app and reinstall it.
 This has helped me in the past fix problems like failing keystrokes, random up and down movement of the iPhone keyboard app, lagging issues, and more.

-Fix word predictions not appearing on top of iPhone keyboard
+Fix word predictions not appearing on top of the iPhone keyboard

 In most cases, you don’t get predictions because your keyboard language isn’t supported.
 As per the official Apple Support page, Predictive Typing is available in only about 37 languages and styles.